llikey2020/qastaging/README.md

 ## Overview

 The staging pipeline is used to deploy SequoiaDP services in our staging environment, and consists of several stages.
-The prepare stage downloads the packaged Helm charts for each service from their respective GitLab project's package repository, and Helm values are customized for the services in the form of a generated override file.
+The prepare stage downloads the packaged Helm charts for each service from their respective GitLab project's package repository, and Helm values are customized for the services in the form of a generated `overrides.yml` file.
 This file is used when running `helm upgrade --install ...` in the deploy stage.

 ## Deploying services

 To deploy a service, trigger the staging pipeline through the CI/CD > Pipelines page in the staging project, via the 'Run Pipeline' button.
 The specific service to deploy can be specified using the DEPLOY_PROJECT variable.
-Multiple services to deploy can be specified as a comma separated list, or the variable can be set to 'all' to redeploy every service.
+Multiple services to deploy can be specified as a **comma separated list**, or the variable can be set to 'all' to redeploy every service.
 See the DEPLOY_PROJECT variable description on the 'Run Pipeline' page for the various service name options.

 If the service was already present in the staging environment, triggering the pipeline will only successfully redeploy the service if the commit SHA of the latest master commit has changed for that service's project, or if helm chart for the service has been modified.
 Otherwise, the previously deployed version of the service will remain unchanged.

+You can also specify the specific commit for the service image, by setting the relevan image tag variable to the specific commit SHA, e.g. setting `BATCH_JOB_IMAGE_TAG` as `6c6275218a4781d197ab02c6ecfa5259838d7d26`.

 Deployed services pull docker images using the `docker-login` kubernetes secret present in the staging environment.